Translation Technology

 How Does Computer-Assisted Translation Work?

 At the beginning of a translation project, a linguist or translator puts documents into a CAT tool.
 The tool shows the texts in a two-column table with sentences or text segments.
 The source appears in one column, and the target translation space appears in the other.
-These tools filter out formatting and other tags (such as HTML, XML, or tags used by design programs like Adobe InDesign), which simplifies the project for the translator by presenting only the translatable text.

 It also protects the tags and code for documents, designs, software strings, or webpages.
 This function allows the linguist to export the translated content with the original formatting intact.
 Additional CAT tools include: